roidrage/crumble/README.md

     crumb :blog_comment, "Your Profile", :blog_comment_url, :blog, :comment

+If you need to fetch a nested object from an existing one, you can do it with nested hashes, nesting knowing now boundaries, as long as a tree of objects conforming to them (in this case @user.blog.name) exists:

+    crumb :blog, "Your Blog", :blog_url, :user => {:blog => :name}
+    crumb :blog, "Your Blog", :blog_url, :user => :blog

+If you really need to (only if you really, really need to), you can specify a string to be eval'd at runtime as parameter for the URL method.
+Brace yourself, it's not pretty:

+    crumb :blog, "Your Blog", :blog_url, '@user.blog'

 You can also add URL parameters derived from the parameters of the current request:

     crumb :search, "Search", :new_search_url, :params => :q